 A good analogy would be if I were to announce that our Hawaiian coffees were the only Fair Trade Hawaiian coffees available.
 Next, I show you our Fair Trade certification and charge you 20% more because of it.

-Dig a little deeper and you realize that, because Hawaiian coffee is grown in the USA, farm workers receive federally mandated wages, which include social security, medicare, payroll taxes, overtime, etc. That's actually much better than Fair Trade, you realize, and that certification was just manipulation.
+Dig a little deeper and you realize that, because Hawaiian coffee is grown in the USA, farmworkers receive federally mandated wages, which include social security, medicare, payroll taxes, overtime, etc. That's actually much better than Fair Trade, you realize, and that certification was just manipulation.

 Let's dive in...

 Aflatoxin and Ochratoxin can grow on green coffees that have been improperly stored or harvested.
-They're most prevalent in very low quality coffees, especially those consumed by poor countries.
+They're most prevalent in very low-quality coffees, especially those consumed by poor countries.
 We call these commodity coffees and sadly they are often produced on coffee farms where workers receive extremely low wages, and even where child labor and indentured servitude is involved.

-Long before Bulletproof coffee arrived to the scene, the specialty coffee industry began implementing quality controls throughout the supply chain to remove defects and improve wages for workers by associating coffee quality with the purchase price for premium "specialty" coffee.
+Long before Bulletproof coffee arrived on the scene, the specialty coffee industry began implementing quality controls throughout the supply chain to remove defects and improve wages for workers by associating coffee quality with the purchase price for premium "specialty" coffee.

 Not only that, but the specialty coffee industry is remarkably transparent.
 Bulletproof coffee, on the other hand, is not.

 1. QUALITY CONTROL STANDARDS: SPECIALTY COFFEE VS. BULLETPROOF COFFEE

 To be considered specialty-grade, green coffee can have zero severe defects -- we call them "Category 1 defects".